rgerber/QlikLineExtension/README.md

 # qlikblog.ch-line Extension

 Qlik Sense Line Extension as a real extension, not a widget only.

 After Qlik Sense Version Februar 2022 the widgets doesn't work anymore.
-So I create a extension that shows a line (horizontal, vertikal) with some propertys.
+So I create a extension that shows a horizontal or a vertical line with some nice propertys.

 This line would help to create a nice and clear layout that help you to separate some charts from others.
+I use the Line Extension a lot to separate the filters from the rest of the charts.
-It is a littel bit old school, but sometimes it make more sense to have this.
-So you must not rebuild all the apps with a new layout.
+It is a littel bit old school, but sometimes it make more sense to make this than others.

-Have fun with the extension.
+When you use the line widget, you must not relayout all apps, use the extension and it looks the version with the widget.

 # A short look to the extension